Strategic Transformation: Key Insights from the 2025 Corporate Counsel Summit on AI, Regulation and In-House Legal Innovation

 May 20, 2025

-The seventh annual summit, held on May 8 at the Star in Sydney, brought together over 400 professionals from Australia's in-house legal community to explore these emerging paradigms.
-I had the privilege of participating in the panel “AI for In-House: Regulation, Responsibility and Real-World Insights,” where we examined regulatory landscapes, ethical considerations, and implementation case studies.
+Lawyers Weekly's seventh annual Corporate Counsel Summit, held on 8 May at The Star in Sydney, brought together over 400 professionals from Australia's in-house legal community.
 Throughout the day, several key themes emerged that are reshaping how in-house legal teams operate in today’s complex legal environment.
+Below are our team's takeaways from the summit.

 Reimagining Legal as Strategic Business Partners